 At your FRA you are eligible to receive 100% of your benefits from social security.

-If you are unsure of what your benefits will be or what your FRA is, we encourage you to log onto your personal account at ssa.gov and check.
+If you are unsure of what your benefits will be or what your FRA is, you can check!
+We encourage you to log onto your personal account at ssa.gov to find out.

 Your most recent social security statement will show you your FRA, earnings history and estimated benefits amount at FRA.